Tommy Silva

-Derrick "Tommy" Nicolas Silva (born February 21, 2002) is an American soccer player who currently plays for Real Salt Lake.
+Derrick "Tommy" Nicolas Silva (born February 21, 2002) is an American soccer player who currently plays for Detroit City FC.

 Playing career

 Youth

 Silva was a member of the Real Salt Lake at both their Arizona and Utah academies.

 FC Tucson

 On July 22, 2020, Silva signed a USL academy contract with USL League One side FC Tucson.
 He made his debut on August 8, 2020, appearing as an 89th-minute substitute during a 2–1 loss to Union Omaha.

 UCLA

 Silva committed to play college soccer at UCLA in the fall of 2020.
 Due to the COVID-19 pandemic, the season was delayed to spring 2021.
 Silva made his collegiate debut on February 8, 2021, in a 3–0 win against University of San Francisco.
 Silva started and played the entire match and had one assist.
 On March 24, 2021, Silva scored his first collegiate goal, in a 2–2 draw at San Diego State University.
 Silva finished the season with 12 appearances for the Bruins, and two goals.
 Following the 2020 NCAA Division I men's soccer season and 2020 Pac-12 Conference men's soccer season, he was named a third-team Freshman All-American by College Soccer News.

 During his sophomore campaign, he so far has experienced a breakout season, scoring three goals in the program's first five matches.